-For the Years Ended December 31,

-2010 2011 2012 2013 201 4

-RMB RMB RMB RMB RMB US\$

-(In thous sands)

-Allocation of share-based compensation:

-Cost of revenues 854 19,526 958 7,293 16,295 2,626

-Sales and marketing expenses 4,664 18,254 1,423 3,922 10,200 1,644

-General and administrative expenses 10,406 17,470 4,085 3,662 20,927 3,373

-Technology and product development

-expenses 637 10,842 293 1,846 5,759 928

-Total share-based compensation included in cost of revenues and operating expenses 16,561 66,092 6,759 16,723 53,181 8,571
+For the Years Ended December 31, 2010 2011 2012 2013 2014 2014 RMB RMB RMB RMB RMB US\$ (In thousa nds) Allocation of share-based compensation: Cost of revenues 854 19,526 958 7,293 16,295 2,626 Sales and marketing expenses 4,664 18,254 1,423 3,922 10,200 1,644 General and administrative expenses 10,406 17,470 4,085 3,662 20,927 3,373 Technology and product development expenses 637 10,842 293 1,846 5,759 928 Total share-based compensation included in cost of revenues and operating expenses 16,561 66,092 6,759 16,723 53,181 8,571

-We define adjusted net income attributable to Phoenix New Media Limited, a non-GAAP financial measure, as net income attributable to Phoenix New Media Limited excluding share-based compensation, loss from equity investments and gain on disposition of subsidiaries and acquisition of equity investments.
+(2) We define adjusted net income attributable to Phoenix New Media Limited, a non-GAAP financial measure, as net income attributable to Phoenix New Media Limited excluding share-based compensation, loss from equity investments and gain on disposition of subsidiaries and acquisition of equity investments.
 We believe that separate analysis and exclusion of the non-cash impact of share-based compensation, loss from equity investments and gain on disposition of subsidiaries and acquisition of equity investments add clarity to the constituent parts of our performances.
-We review adjusted net income attributable to Phoenix New Media Limited together with net income attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
+We review adjusted net income attributable to Phoenix New Media Limited to obtain a better understanding of our operating performance.
 We use this non-GAAP financial measure for planning and forecasting and measuring results against the forecast.
 Using several measures to evaluate our business allows us and our investors to assess our relative performance against our competitors and ultimately monitor our capacity to generate returns for our investors.
 We also believe it is useful supplemental information for investors and analysts to assess our operating performance without the effect of non-cash share-based compensation, which have been and will continue to be significant recurring expenses in our business.
 However, the use of adjusted net income attributable to Phoenix New Media Limited has material limitations as an analytical tool.
-One of the limitations of using non-GAAP adjusted net income attributable to Phoenix New Media Limited is that it does not include all items that impact our net income attributable to Phoenix New Media Limited for the period.
-In addition, because adjusted net income is not calculated in the same manner by all companies, it may not be comparable to other similar titled measures used by other companies.
+One of the limitations of using non-GAAP adjusted net income attributable to Phoenix New Media Limited is that it does not include all items that impact our net income attributable to Phoenix New Media Limited in the same manner by all companies, it may not be comparable to other similar titled measures used by other companies.
 In light of the foregoing limitations, you should not consider adjusted net income attributable to Phoenix New Media Limited in isolation from or as an alternative to net income attributable to Phoenix New Media Limited prepared in accordance with U.S. GAAP.